Girls Trip: Critical response

+Girls Trip received positive reviews from critics, with many praising the cast performances and the film's originality.
+It was chosen by Time magazine as one of its top ten films of 2017.
 On Rotten Tomatoes, the film holds an approval rating of 91% based on 175 reviews, with an average rating of 6.9/10.
 The site's critics consensus reads: "Girls Trip is the rare R-rated comedy that pushes boundaries to truly comedic effect—and anchors its laughs in compelling characters brought to life by a brilliantly assembled cast."
 On Metacritic, which assigns a weighted average rating reviews from mainstream critics, the film has a score of 71 out of 100, based on 35 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A+" on an A+ to F scale, and PostTrak reported filmgoers gave it an 82% overall positive score, with 67% saying they would definitely recommend it.

 For Variety, Peter Debruge wrote "When it comes to Hollywood studio comedies, most of the time, we are lucky to get one unforgettable set piece, whereas Girls Trip screenwriters Kenya Barris and Tracy Oliver deliver at least half a dozen.
 And rather than simply letting an effective joke stand, they double down, milking it for all it's worth."
 For CinemaBlend, Mike Reyes wrote "While there's still plenty of time worn clichés in Girls Trip, there is a genuine sense of friendship, and comedy throughout, that make the film one of this summer's most surprising comedies.
 You can believe that these four women are the best of friends, which is something that's not always easy or focused on in a comedy of this type.
 Girls Trip has an energy that's undeniable, eventually winning audience members over with a theme of friendship that's well built in the context of the film."